 Blind Spots / Things I’m Less Than Great At

 Setting Structured Agendas – I tend to orient towards a single topic for a meeting rather than a more granular agenda.
-I certainly appreciate the value of a more granular agenda and certainly appreciate when others create one.
+I certainly appreciate the value of a more granular agenda and always appreciate when others create one.

 Not multi-tasking – I’ve built a deeply ingrained habit of multi-tasking, especially during group meetings.
 Originally this was out of necessity, but now it’s a habit I’m working to break.